gardenlinux/gardenlinux/docs/02_operators/deployment/gcp-secureboot.md

 Once you have build a new Garden Linux image using the secure boot feature, there will also be keys and a signature database which are required for secure boot.
 These keys and signature database must be uploaded to GCP alongside with the image, so that UEFI can verify the integrity of the booted system during the startup process.

 The keys and signature database are created in the [cert/](../../cert/) directory during the build of the image.
 There, you will find the following files:
-* secureboot.db.auth
+* secureboot.db.der
-* secureboot.kek.auth
+* secureboot.kek.der
-* secureboot.pk.auth
+* secureboot.pk.der

+The "DER" (Distinguished Encoding Rules) format is currently the only supported certificate format with GCP.

 These files are required during startup.
 Therefore, they must be added to the spawned GCP image.
 In order to achieve this, the files are added as metadata to the image upload.